kukuu/AGILITY/certificates.md

 TLS was introduced in 1999 as a new version of SSL and was based on SSL 3.0: Transport Layer Security (TLS) is just a new name for SSL v4 - essentially, we are talking about the same protocol.

 It’s worth noting here that SSL and TLS simply refer to the handshake that takes place between a client and a server.
 The handshake doesn’t actually do any encryption itself, it just agrees on a shared secret and type of encryption that is going to be used.

+##  Blockchain

+It is a decentralised platform and peer to peer avoiding hacking.

+By storing data across its network, the blockchain eliminates the risks that come with data being held centrally.

+Its network lacks centralized points of vulnerability that computer hackers can exploit.
+Today’s internet has security problems that are familiar to everyone.
+We all rely on the “username/password” system to protect our identity and assets online.
+Blockchain security methods use encryption technology.

+With Blockchain Users to the network have private keys and the network stores public keys for encryption/decryption when called upon.

+## 2FA

+## SAML

+## OAuth

+## OAuth 2